System Security Plan

 Physical security plans

 Physical security plans protect an organization’s physical assets, including buildings, rooms, vehicles, inventory, machines, and IT equipment such as servers, computers, and hard drives.
-They define how these assets are protected and who is authorized to access, handle, move, and monitor them.
+They define how those assets are protected and who is authorized to access, handle, move, and monitor them.
 Their purpose is to protect against:

 - Computer service interruptions